Questions, comments, discussion & chat

 Please report bugs with the software through the issue tracker on our GitHub page.

 The original version of gprMax (now retired) was created in 1996 by Dr Antonis Giannopoulos in 1996.
 In 2015 Dr Craig Warren re-developed gprMax from scratch, which gave birth to the software in its current state.
 Both Antonis and Craig continue to work on, and supervise, ongoing developments to gprMax.

-Additionally, the following people have contributed research and ideas to the development of gprMax:
+Additionally, the following people have contributed code, research, and ideas to the development of gprMax:

 PhD theses of the team